jdevinney/bale_old/src/other_serial/C/README.md

 # bale / serial_C
 ### In one sentence
-A *textbook*, C, implementation of the apps in bale.
+A textbook, C, implementation of the apps in bale.

 ### The elevator pitch